Cindy Blackman Santana

-Cindy Blackman Santana (born November 18, 1959), sometimes known as Cindy Blackman, is an American jazz and rock drummer.
-Blackman has recorded several jazz albums as a bandleader and has performed with Pharoah Sanders, Sonny Simmons, Ron Carter, Sam Rivers, Cassandra Wilson, Angela Bofill, Buckethead, Bill Laswell, Lenny Kravitz, Joe Henderson and Joss Stone.
+Cindy Blackman (born November 18, 1959), known as Cindy Blackman Santana since she married guitarist Carlos Santana in 2010, is an American jazz and rock drummer performing since the 80s.
+Blackman has recorded several jazz albums as a bandleader and has performed with Pharoah Sanders, Sonny Simmons, Ron Carter, Sam Rivers, Cassandra Wilson, Angela Bofill, Buckethead, Bill Laswell, Lenny Kravitz, Joe Henderson, Joss Stone and Carlos Santana.

-Biography and early career
+Early life and education

-Born November 18, 1959, in Yellow Springs, Ohio, her mother and grandmother were classical musicians and her uncle a vibist.
-When Cindy was a child, her mother took her to classical concerts.
+Blackman was born November 18, 1959, in Yellow Springs, Ohio.
+Her mother and grandmother were classical musicians and her uncle was a vibist.
+As a child, her mother took her to classical concerts.

-Blackman's introduction to the drums happened at the age of seven in her hometown of Yellow Springs, Ohio.
-At a pool party at a friend's house she saw a drum set and began playing them.
-"Just looking at them struck something in my core, and it was completely right from the second I saw them", says Blackman.
-"And then, when I hit them, it was like, wow, that's me.".
+Blackman's introduction to the drums happened at the age of seven in Yellow Springs.
+At a pool party at a friend's house, she saw a drum set and began playing.
+"Just looking at them struck something in my core, and it was completely right from the second I saw them," says Blackman.
+"And then, when I hit them, it was like, wow, that's me."
 Soon after, Blackman began playing in the school band and persuaded her parents to get her toy drums.

-When Blackman was 11, she moved to Bristol, Connecticut and studied at the Hartt School of Music in Hartford, Connecticut.
+When Blackman was 11, she moved to Bristol, Connecticut, where she attended the Hartt School of Music in Hartford.
 Blackman began to have an interest in jazz at age 13 after listening to Max Roach and got her first professional drum set at 14.

-Blackman moved to Boston to study at the Berklee College of Music with Alan Dawson, who had also taught Tony Williams—an inspiration for Blackman.
-While she was at Berklee a friend recommended her for a gig with The Drifters so Blackman left college after three semesters and moved to New York City in 1982.
+Blackman then attended the Berklee College of Music in Boston, where she studied with Alan Dawson, who had also taught Tony Williams, an inspiration for Blackman.
+While she was at Berklee, a friend recommended her for a gig with The Drifters, so Blackman left college after three semesters and moved to New York City in 1982.

+Career

-While in New York, Blackman worked as a performer but also attended shows to listen to masters play.
+In New York City, Blackman worked as a performer but also attended shows to listen to masters play.
 Art Blakey became a significant influence.
-"He really was like a father to me.
+Blackman said, "he really was like a father to me.
 I learned a lot just watching him.
-I asked him a lot of questions about the drums and music – and he answered all of them.", said Blackman.
+I asked him a lot of questions about the drums and music – and he answered all of them."

-In 1984, Blackman was showcased on Ted Curson's "Jazz Stars of the Future" on WKCR-FM in New York.
+In 1984, Blackman was showcased on Ted Curson's Jazz Stars of the Future on WKCR-FM in New York.
 In 1987, Blackman's first compositions appeared on Wallace Roney's Verses album.
 In 1988 Blackman released Arcane on Muse Records, her debut as a bandleader.
 Her band included Wallace Roney on trumpet, Kenny Garrett on alto saxophone, Joe Henderson on tenor saxophone, Buster Williams and Clarence Seay on bass, and Larry Willis on piano.

 Work with Lenny Kravitz

 In 1993, Blackman had an opportunity to work with Lenny Kravitz.
 From New York, Blackman talked over the phone with Kravitz in Los Angeles, and played drums for him as he listened.
 Kravitz immediately asked Blackman to fly out to LA.
-She stayed for two weeks including shooting the video for Are You Gonna Go My Way.
+She stayed for two weeks including shooting the video for "Are You Gonna Go My Way".
 She would go on to have an 18-year run as Kravitz's touring drummer.